Zay Ye Htet: Career

 He joined John Lwin's model training Stars Int'l Models Agency in 2010.
 Since then, he took professional training in modelling and catwalk.
 He began his entertainment career as a runway model as part of the Stars Int'l Models Agency with countless commercial model shows and runways that had been walked on.
 He then competed in the male model contests and have won many awards, such as Mr. Crown Award, Mr. Lapyaewun second runner-up award, Mr. Bestmatch Award, and Mr. Hero.
 Then came the offers for TV commercials and appeared in many TV commercial advertisements.
 His hardwork as a model and acting in TV commercials was noticed by the film industry and soon, film casting offers came rolling in.

-In 2012, he signed a contract with Thalwin Film Producation as their lead actor.
+In 2012, he signed a contract with Thalwin Film Production as their lead actor.
 He made his acting debut with a leading role in film Pyaw Loh Ma Phit Buu, alongside May Kabyar, and directed by Thamee Myat Kyaw.
 He then starred in films 2002 Zay Ye and 30 February, was both a domestic hit, and led to increased recognition for Zay Ye Htet.

 Zay Ye Htet made his big-screen debut with Online Paw Ka Wi Nyin alongside Nay Toe, Phway Phway and Chan Mi Mi Ko, which screened in Myanmar cinemas in January 2015.
 From 2015 to 2017, he has starred in several films.
 In 2018, he took on his first big-screen leading role in film Yar Zawin Yine Khae The alongside Aung Lay, Ye Aung, Zin Zin Zaw Myint and Khin Zarchi Kyaw which screened in Myanmar cinemas on 20 July 2018 and received critical acclaim and positive reviews for his portrayal of the character.
 Then he had to play in several films in 2019, such as Wine Gyi Choke Sponsor, Youk Pha Sit Sin Yay, Yamamin & Lucky Man and Noh Bi Lu.